- Education and Science»

 A glaring problem with the idea of a monarch ruling an empire is Rome.
 Roman Emperors were initially only military leaders, and they were not leaders of their own kingdoms.
 Historians attempt to rationalize this by showing that Roman Emperors took on the mantle of the leader of kingdoms they took over and used it exclusively in kingdoms they conquered.
 Roman Emperors acted like the Pharoah when in Egypt for example.
 Roman Emperors took on purple robes, which were signs of royalty and after the Julio-Claudian dynasty they became more autocratic which further shows that the Roman Emperors saw themselves as more than caretakers of the Senate.

 America has a democracy, with a leader who maintains no office other than that of the presidency.
 America does not rule over foreign people, but has territories which elected to join the Union as equals.
 American bases overseas do not constitute foreign domination as they play no part in their host countries political process.
 While this idea does not hold completely true at all American bases, the majority of host countries are not controlled.
-America has more troops in Japan, Korea, and Germany than anywhere in the world but Afghanistan, and of the three two of those countries have elected governments that often chafe at what America wants, while South Korea plays a smaller role in international activity due to it's ongoing war.
+America has more troops in Japan, Korea, and Germany than anywhere in the world but Afghanistan, and of these three states have independently elected democracies that chafe at American directives.

 Every empire in the western world since the fall of the Roman Empire claims to be descended from the Roman Empire, except for the British Empire, which became an empire after replacing the Mughal Empire.
 History sees the rise and fall of many kings and kingdoms, but there are very few empires, and they all wanted to be seen as returning to a period of greatness.